grongierisc/formation-template/README.md

 to see the objects we just saved.

-## 8. Getting access to an extern databse using JDBC
+## 8. Getting access to an extern database using JDBC

 In this section, we will create an operation to save our objects in an extern database.
 We will be using the JDBC API, as well as the other docker container that we set up, with postgre on it.

-`Formation/BO/RemoteBDD`:
+### 8.1.
+Creating our new operation

+Our new operation, in the file `Formation/BO/RemoteBDD` is as follows:

 ````objectscript
 Include EnsSQLTypes